 Top 10 Best Nursing Schools in California

 To become a nurse in California, the best course of action is to study at a California school.
-By studying at one of the state’s top schools, you’ll be setting yourself up for a successful nursing career.
+Studying at one of the state’s top schools will prepare you for a successful nursing career.
+To help you choose, Nurse.org has compiled a list of the best nursing schools in California.

 This is a panel-reviewed selection based on a number of factors including,